North Korea Fires Two Ballistic Missiles: Seouls Military - UrduPoint

 The isolated country's policy direction for next year will be laid out at a key party meeting later this month, and the official Korean Central news Agency earlier reported Kim saying that 2023 would be a "historic year".

-In past years, Kim had delivered a speech every January 1, but has recently dropped the tradition in favour of making announcements at the year-end plenary meeting.
+In past years, Kim had delivered a speech every January 1, but he recently dropped the tradition in favour of making announcements at the year-end plenary meeting.

-In his most recent address, which was released last New Year's Day, Kim focused on domestic affairs.
+In his most recent address to the meeting, which was released to the public last New Year's Day, Kim focused on domestic affairs.

 Experts say while Kim refrained from directly addressing the United States last year, he could change his tone this time around.

+Kim said this year that he wants the North to have the world's most powerful nuclear force, and declared his country an "irreversible" nuclear state.

-The United States and South Korea have warned for months this could come in North Korea conducting its seventh nuclear test.
+The United States and South Korea have warned for months that Pyongyang is preparing to conduct its seventh nuclear test.

 North Korea is under multiple UN Security Council sanctions over its nuclear and missile activity since 2006.